iann0036/cloud9-sync/README.md

 `cloud9sync.assumeRole` | The ARN of a role to assume into | None (only manually set) `cloud9sync.mfaSerial` | The serial number or ARN of your MFA device | None (only manually set) `cloud9sync.sessionDuration` | The duration (in seconds) of the STS session | None (only manually set)

+## Troubeshooting

+> User: arn:aws:iam::xxxxxxxxxx:user/xxxxxxx is not authorized to perform: cloud9:CreateEnvironmentToken on resource: xxxxxxxxxxxxxxx with an explicit deny

+This error generally indicates the creator of the Cloud9 environment has not shared the environment with the user you're trying to log in as.
+You should log in to the Cloud9 web interface and [share the environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-invite-user) with your Visual Studio Code user.

+> Cannot resolve workspace folder

+This warning can sometimes be shown when you have added an environment to the workspace and presents the new workspace folder in yellow.
+This can generally be ignored and will go away when the environment completes its connection.
+If you do see other issues with this behaviour, please [raise an issue](https://github.com/iann0036/cloud9-sync/issues).